onkwon/yaos/README.md

 ### Deferred interrupt servicing (softirq)

 Softirqs will preempt any work except the response to a real interrupt as they run at a high priority.
-In fact softirq is just a kernel task running with interrupts enabled and can sleep but has the most priority amongst running tasks.
+In fact softirq is just a kernel task running with interrupts enabled and can sleep but has the highest priority amongst running tasks.

 ### Synchronization